Endracion/Atlas/portfolio/office-renovation.md

 ## Testimonial

-*"Atlas Construction delivered an exceptional office transformation.
+*"Les Entrepreneurs Atlas delivered an exceptional office transformation.
 Their project management skills and attention to our specific business needs were impressive.
 The finished space perfectly represents our company's culture."*
 **- Sarah M., Operations Director**